finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to upsert properties against. var transactionProperties = new Dictionary<string, PerpetualPropertyValue>(); // Dictionary<string, PerpetualPropertyValue> | The properties with their associated values to upsert onto the              transaction.
+Together with the scope this uniquely identifies              the transaction portfolio. var transactionId = transactionId_example;  // string | The unique id of the transaction to update or insert properties against. var transactionProperties = new Dictionary<string, PerpetualPropertyValue>(); // Dictionary<string, PerpetualPropertyValue> | The properties with their associated values to update or insert onto the              transaction.

             try
             {